Scientific name: Reynoutrica japonica

 - The plants stems are reddish brown and hollow.

 - The leaves are 4-6 inches long with a triangular tip and a blunt base.
+Shiny brown seeds are about 1/8 inch long and triangular.

 How Do I Distinguish It From Native Species?